Eriksen collapses during Denmark - Finland at EURO 2020 - Latest news

-Christian Eriksen fell to the ground and was unconscious during Denmark – Finland in EURO 2020, as the game was suspended but then restarted after he was taken to hospital.
+Christian Eriksen suffered a cardiac arrest during Denmark – Finland in EURO 2020, as the game was suspended but then restarted after he was taken to hospital, and now he has spoken for the first time.

 [ MORE: EURO 2020 hub ]

-There remains huge concern for the health of Eriksen, 29, as the Danish star was led on the ground and was unresponsive after falling down when the ball was played to him.
+Eriksen, 29, is still undergoing tests in hospital as the Danish star was led on the ground and was unresponsive after falling down when the ball was played to him at Parken Stadium in Copenhagen.

 UEFA confirmed that Eriksen has been ‘stabilized’ and transferred to hospital, as the game restarted at 2:30pm ET.
 Finland beat Denmark 1-0.